novoda/no-player/README.md

 You can find the latest snapshot version following this [link](https://bintray.com/novoda-oss/snapshots/no-player/_latestVersion).

+## Accesibility Captions

+Accessibility settings set by the user are taken into account when displaying Close Captions **by default**.

+It's possible to disable this behaviour by calling `setAccessibilityCaptionsStyleEnabled(false)` on `PlayerView`.

 ## Contributing

 We always welcome people to contribute new features or bug fixes, [here is how](https://github.com/novoda/novoda/blob/master/CONTRIBUTING.md).